urfave/cli/docs/v2/examples/flags.md

 <!-- {
   "args": ["&#45;&#45;help"],
-  "output": ".*Load configuration from FILE\n.*Language for the greeting.*"
+  "error": ".*Load configuration from FILE\n.*Language for the greeting.*"
 } -->
 ```go
 package main